nsgcc/nsCamera/README.md

 `apt-get install python-devel` or `yum install python-devel`

 ## Gigabit Ethernet setup
-To utilize the gigabit interface, the ZestETM1 driver software (from OrangeTree Technologies, https://www.orangetreetech.com/), must be installed.
-This is not open source, and so generally cannot be distributed with the nsCamera software.
+To utilize the gigabit interface, the ZestETM1 driver software must be installed.
-- Locate the comms directory inside the nsCamera installation.
-In an Anaconda environment, this will be something like *...\Anaconda3\envs\myenv\Lib\site-packages\nscamera\comms*
-- Copy the ZestETM1 directory from the OrangeTree CD (located at something like *E:\Source\Host\ZestETM1*) into the comms directory
+- Windows: the library is already installed and available, no action by the user is required
-- on Linux or MacOS, the library must be compiled before use:
+- Linux or MacOS: the library must be compiled before use:
   1. Install the relevant developer tools for your system
    - Linux: run `yum groupinstall 'Development Tools'` or `apt-get install build-essential`
    - MacOS: run `xcode-select –install`